zgoad1/VILE/README.md

 - On dying enemy parts models, read/write must be enabled or collisions will not work in builds

 ## To Do
-- midair versions of both of Tess's attacks
+- close-up version of attack2 if the target is close enough
 - average, everyday room designs
 - advanced room designs
 - reticle distance limit visualization